Generative Social Choice: Model

-\begin{definition} A slate $W$ satisfies \emph{balanced justified representation (BJR)} if there is a function $\omega: N\to W$ matching agents to statements in a balanced way,\footnote{That is, each statement on the slate is matched to \pg{$\lfloor n/k \rfloor$ or} $\lceil n/k\rceil$ agents.} such that there is no coalition $S\subseteq N$, statement $\alpha\in\mathcal{U}$, and threshold $\theta \in\mathbb{R}$ such that \emph{(i)}~$|S|\geq n/k$, \emph{(ii)}~$u_{i}(\alpha)\ge \theta$ for all $i\in S$, and \emph{(iii)}~$u_{i}(\omega(i))<\theta$ for all $i\in S$.\footnote{This axiom can also be defined in a setting where slates are sets of statements, rather than multisets.
+\begin{definition} A slate $W$ satisfies \emph{balanced justified representation (BJR)} if there is a function $\omega: N\to W$, matching agents {to statements such that each statement on the slate is matched to $\lfloor n/k \rfloor$ or $\lceil n/k\rceil$ agents}, for which there is no coalition $S\subseteq N$, statement $\alpha\in\mathcal{U}$, and threshold $\theta \in\mathbb{R}$ such that \emph{(i)}~$|S|\geq n/k$, \emph{(ii)}~$u_{i}(\alpha)\ge \theta$ for all $i\in S$, and \emph{(iii)}~$u_{i}(\omega(i))<\theta$ for all $i\in S$.\footnote{This axiom can also be defined in a setting where slates are sets of statements, rather than multisets.
 In this case, the statements $\alpha$ are restricted to lie in $\mathcal{U} \setminus W$, to make the axiom satisfiable.
 This axiom can be satisfied by a variant of \cref{alg:cjr}, in which the choice of statements in each iteration is restricted to statements that have not previously been selected. } \end{definition}

-In words, if there is a coalition of agents that is \emph{(i)} large enough to ``deserve'' a statement on the slate by proportionality and \emph{(ii)} has cohesive preferences (i.e., there is a statement for which all these agents have utility at least $\theta$), then \emph{(iii)} the coalition must not be ``ignored'', in the sense that at least one member must be assigned to a statement with utility at least $\theta$.
+In words, if there is a coalition of agents that is \emph{(i)} large enough to ``deserve'' a statement on the slate by proportionality and \emph{(ii)} has cohesive preferences (i.e., there is a statement for which all these agents have utility at least $\theta$), then \emph{(iii)} the coalition must not be ``ignored'', in the sense that at least one member must be assigned to a statement with utility at least $\theta$.\footnote{{One might hope to strengthen this definition, so that it rules out any deviation in which the coalition members strictly increase their utility, rather than just those deviations where the coalition members all cross a common threshold $\theta$.
+As we show in \cref{app:incomparablebjr}, such a strengthening of BJR can be impossible to satisfy.}}

-Our notion of BJR is closely related to several axioms in the social choice literature.\footnote{Note that we defined slates as multisets, whereas these axioms typically define committees as sets.
-The discussion in this section is both valid if one translates the multi-winner axioms into the multiset setting, or by using the set variant of BJR, which we described in \cref{fn:axiomforsets}.} Suppose for the time being that we were to relax BJR by not requiring the matching of agents to statements to be balanced, in which case, each agent would be matched to their most preferred statement without loss of generality.
-In the subsetting of approval utilities, this relaxed axiom coincides with the \emph{justified representation (JR)} axiom of~\citet{ABCE+17}.
-For our setting of general cardinal utilities, the relaxed axiom is implied by \emph{extended justified representation (EJR)} and \emph{full justified representation (FJR)} as defined by \citet{PPS21}.